Dev Ed/ABE Toolkit

 The Dev Ed/ABE collaborative teaching model has emerged at various Minnesota State institutions in the past several years, demonstrating significant improvement in the success of students in dev ed and college-level gateway courses.

 What’s in the Toolkit

-Much of the content has been authored by subject matter experts throughout Minnesota and will reflect the voice of both campus faculty and/or administrators, and ABE instructors and/or ABE program managers.
-You will find descriptions of each chapter at the bottom of this page.
+Much of the content has been authored by subject matter experts throughout Minnesota reflecting the voices of campus faculty and administrators, as well as ABE instructors and program administrators.
+Below, you will find descriptions of each chapter.

 This chapter provides the context and an introduction to the Dev/ED ABE Model, discusses proven success to date of existing Minnesota partnerships, names the most prevalent barriers to forming partnerships, identifies best practices common to all successful partnerships, makes a distinction in roles between the college faculty member and the ABE instructor, and discusses the relationship of the Dev Ed/ABE model to equity.